norbekoff/norbekoff/README.md

 <h2 align="left"> <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px"> Introduction</h1>
 <p align="center">✨Hi guys, I'm Jasur.
 I am a JavaScript developer from Tashkent, Uzbekistan.
 I'm currently working @ <a href='https://uic.group'  target="blank">uicgroup</a> as a Font-End engineer.
-I have done works with JavaScript, Vue and React.
+I have done many works with JavaScript, Vue and React out there.
+Aside from my job, I like to create and contribute to open source projects.
+That helps me to learn a ton of new stuff, grow as a developer and support other open source projects.
 I take great care in the experience, architecture, and code quality of the things I build.
 </p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=norbekoff&label=Profile%20views&color=0e75b6&style=flat" alt="norbekoff" /> </p>